-Revenue, whether one-time, monthly recurring (MRR), or annually recurring (ARR), is important part of the Software as a Service (SaaS) industry.
-However, revenue is just one half of the equation for success.
+Revenue, whether one-time, monthly recurring (MRR), or annually recurring (ARR), is an important part of the Software as a Service (SaaS) industry.
+However, revenue is just one-half of the equation for success.
 The collection of the cash is the other half of this equation.

 Liquidity in the SaaS financial model is essential.
-So how can a SaaS business improve their liquidity?
+So how can a SaaS business improve its liquidity?

 It is important to understand the accounting concepts when discussing revenue and receivables.
 When a product or service is purchased by a client, the revenue cycle has started.

 The simplest part of the accounting entry to is to book Accounts Receivable (AR) and Revenue.
 As you can see in the entry, at the initial recording of the transaction no cash has changed hands yet.
 The cash doesn’t come into the business until collections of the receivable.